opendatasoft/ods-documentation/source/creating_content/02_integrating_content/integrate_content.rst

 odsChart
 """"""""

- - This widget is the base widget allowing to display charts from OpenDataSoft datasets.
+ - This widget is the base widget allowing to display charts from Opendatasoft datasets.
 A Chart is defined by one or more series that get there data from form one or more dataset represented by an Dataset Context, a type of chart and multiple parameters to fine tune the appearance of chart.
  - `Full documentation <http://opendatasoft.github.io/ods-widgets/docs/#/api/ods-widgets.directive:odsChart>`__
  - Linked to `odsChartQuery <http://opendatasoft.github.io/ods-widgets/docs/#/api/ods-widgets.directive:odsChartQuery>`_ and `odsChartSerie <http://opendatasoft.github.io/ods-widgets/docs/#/api/ods-widgets.directive:odsChartSerie>`_